segmind/cral-docs/installation.md

 ```
 pip3 install cral
 ```
+## Binary Distribution

 ## Docker
 > If you need help getting started with docker, please refer this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

+The following docker image contains all the dependencies needed for CRAL including TF 2.2 and OpenCV.
+Once your docker is running, install the the latest version of CRAL from PyPI.
 ```
 # Pull & Run Docker image
 sudo docker run --gpus all -it -v /local/path:/docker/path segmind/cral:tf-2.2-py3-jupyter